We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

-Recently, I read an article in a magazine about pantry organization.
+Recently, I read an article in a magazine about pantry organization — and it motivated me to completely reorganize my own pantry.

-The main point was the fact that keeping your pantry organized saves shelf space, time, and money.
-Examples were provided showing how canned goods should be stored on lazy susans and packaged foods should be placed in baskets or taken out of the package and placed in airtight containers (…which extends shelf life).
+I learned how canned goods should be stored on lazy susans and packaged foods should be placed in baskets or taken out of the package and placed in airtight containers — which extends shelf life.

 After reading that article, I looked in my pantry and decided that it needed to be reorganized.

-See how I organized my pantry, along with the best pantry organizing tips that I used…
+See how I organized my pantry.
+Plus, the best pantry organizing tips and gadgets that I used…

 First, I removed everything from the pantry and grouped foods into 3 totes: